-The two hectare wedge of land, forming a new commercial district, is sandwiched between King’s Cross and St Pancras stations, with individual blocks designed by high-profile architects such as David Chipperfield, Eric Parry and Dimitri Porphyrios and Rab Bennetts.
+We first started on Pancras Square, which features six high-rise buildings and a central public space masterplanned by Allies and Morrison and Porphyrios Architects.
+This 2 ha wedge of land is sandwiched between King’s Cross and St Pancras stations, with individual blocks designed by high-profile architects such as David Chipperfield, Eric Parry, Dimitri Porphyrios and Rab Bennetts.

-The first building to be engineered by us was Five Pancras Square, the new 23,500 m² headquarters for Camden Council.
-This highly-complex design poses a number of technical challenges, including a new basement leisure centre complete with a swimming pool, requiring major load transfer structures.
-One Pancras Square, a nine-storey commercial building, featured cast-iron clad columns which created delicate interfaces with the structural concrete frame.
+The first completed building was Five Pancras Square in 2014, a 23,500 m2 headquarters for Camden Council.
+This highly-complex design posed a number of technical challenges, including a new basement leisure centre complete with a swimming pool, requiring major load transfer structures.
+Following shortly after, One Pancras Square is a nine-storey building featuring cast iron-clad columns which created delicate interfaces with the structural concrete frame.

 Masterplan a new realm of high-rise buildings and associated public space close to King’s Cross Station